awbsmith/Geodesy.jl/README.md

 The below types are parameterised by a reference datum.
 Note that the coordinate system types only understands the datum's ellipse; however using a datum type as a parameter is a convenient way to get the reference ellipse while also stopping the user from directly comparing points from different datums that use the same ellipse.

-Datums for common ellipse's are provided, and custom ellipse's can also be used.
+Some common ellipses and datums are provided, and custom ellipse's can also be used.
 For a list of all predefined datums, use `Geodesy.get_datums()`

 1. `LLA`   - Longitude latitude height coordinate